rerun/rerun/README.md

 ## Logging

 The `rerun_log` function provides an API to standard logging functions.
+If you would like to standardize how you write messages to the console or to a logfile (or syslog), consider `rerun_log`.

 The `rerun_log` function can perform a variety of actions but the default one is to log a message to the configured (or default) log level.

     rerun_log "this is my message text"